3komma3volt/iSpindelVisualizer/readme.md

 The iSpindel Visualizer is a simple, easy to use chart display of [iSpindel](https://www.ispindel.de) measurement data using PHP, MySQL, Bootstrap and chart.js.

-The intention was to create an extremely simple tool which stores the data which is sent by the iSpindel HTTPS POST and displaying it without any registration with e-mail and special cloud service.
+The intention was to create an extremely simple tool which stores the data which is sent by the iSpindel HTTPS POST and displaying it without any registration with e-mail or cloud services.

 ![Dashboard](assets/dashboard.png)